MicrosoftDocs/learn/learn-pr/azure/manage-resource-lifecycles-deployment-stacks/includes/5-exercise-add-resources-deployment-stack.md

         --name stack-deposits
     ```

 1. Take notice of the resources section of the output.
-We now see the log analytics workspace and the application insights instance listed as managed resources.
+We now see the existing log analytics workspace and the new application insights instance listed as managed resources.
 The result should appear similar to the following output:

     :::code language="json" source="code/2-json.json" range="43-80" highlight="68-79":::